adidoescode/adidoescode/README.md

 ### Hi there 👋

-My name is Adam, and I'm currently studying the web development program at Mittuniversitet in Sundsvall, Sweden.
+My name is Adam, and I'm currently studying the web development program at Mid-University Sweden located in Sundsvall, Sweden.
 I'm currently working on version management, and I'm here on github to learn this skill.

 In my free time I like to spend my time outdoors.
 I love hiking and camping and I also spend a lot of time with my girlfriend, Moa.